- Instructions for Form 1120-REIT - Introductory Material

 If the amount on line b exceeds the amount on line a, the excess is treated as a recognized built-in gain in the succeeding tax year.

-A REIT reporting built-in gain for a tax year ending before 2018 will enter 35% of line f.
-A REIT reporting built-in gain for a fiscal tax year ending after 2017 will use the following worksheet to figure the amount to enter on line g.
+A REIT reporting built-in gain for a tax year ending before 2020 will enter 21% of line f.

 Credit carryforwards arising in tax years for which the REIT was a C corporation must be used to reduce the tax on net built-in gain for the tax year to the greatest extent possible before the credit carryforwards can be used to reduce the tax on the REIT's taxable income.

 If the REIT makes the election, the unused minimum tax credits must first be used to reduce the tax on net built-in gain for the tax year to the greatest extent possible.
-Any remaining unused minimum tax credits are included on line 24g to reduce the REIT's income tax.
-For more information, see the instructions for Line 24g, earlier.
+Any remaining unused minimum tax credits are included on line 25g to reduce the REIT's income tax.
+For more information, see the instructions for line 25g, earlier.

 The REIT's tax on net recognized built-in gain is treated as a loss sustained by the REIT during the same tax year.
 Deduct the tax attributable to: